NCAR/finn/README.md

 ##### Last resort, i.e. start over

-To wipe everythign and start over, you can first remove everytinng in finn_postproc directory.
-You can do it by Windows Explorer, for example.
+To wipe everything and start over, you have to reomve (1) everytinng in finn_postproc directory, and (2) remove all docker components (container, image, volume).

-You also remove all docker containers/images/volumes to start over.
+For (1), you can do it by Windows Explorer, for example.
+User appropriate method for your system to remove files/directories.

-One way to do this is remove stop/remove all containers, remove images, remove volumes.
+For (2), one way to do this is remove stop/remove all containers, remove images, remove volumes.

 ```
 docker stop finn